ouDriss95/hugoBlog/content/blog/coming-soon-page-shopify.md

 That's it!
 With this coming soon page, once the store is ready to launch, you’ll have a sizable list of prospective customers who are interested and ready to buy.

 Credits:
-This beautiful coming soon page was designed by [Styleshout](https://www.styleshout.com/category-template/coming-soon/) and converted to Shopify by Me.
-You can find a lot of other coming soon pages design on [Styleshout](https://www.styleshout.com/category-template/coming-soon/) website and if you need help with convert those pages to Shopify don't hesitate to contacting me.
-See you in the next tutorial
+This beautiful coming soon page was designed by <a href="https://www.styleshout.com/category-template/coming-soon/" target="_blank">Styleshout</a> and converted to Shopify by me.
+You can find a lot of other coming soon pages design on <a href="https://www.styleshout.com/category-template/coming-soon/" target="_blank">Styleshout</a> website and if you need help with converting those pages to Shopify don't hesitate to contact me [here](https://www.doudmine.com/contact/), see you in the next tutorial.